InteropIO/finsemble-react-controls/FinsembleMenuSection/README.md

 # FinsembleMenuSection

 ## Hierarchy
-This component is part of a collection of components.
-In order to make sure that your component has appropriate classes and styling, adhere to this hierarchy.
+This control is part of a collection of controls.
+In order to make sure that your Menu component has appropriate classes and styling, adhere to this hierarchy.

 * [FinsembleMenu](../FinsembleMenu/README.md)
     * **FinsembleMenuSection**